What is Hesperidin?

 Hesperidin Side Effects and Dosage

-Hesperidin is extracted from citrus juice to form crystals that appear as white flakes upon evaporation and concentration of juice.
+Hesperidin powder is extracted from citrus juice to form crystals that appear as white flakes upon evaporation and concentration of juice.
 It treats triturated peel with alkaline compounds to dissolve the flavonoids, which are then separated from the solid residue and precipitated by acidification (x).

 Polyphenols are safe and nontoxic.
 They have a long history of consumption in various fruits and vegetables over a long period of time (x).